SynapseWeb/PyReconstruct/readme.md

     -   Panning: Hold down `middle mouse button` and move cursor.
     -   Zooming: Press and hold `Ctrl` while scrolling the mouse wheel.

+3. For touchscreen computers, use two fingers to pan and zoom (in any tool mode).

 **Moving to another section** can also be done in several ways.

 1. Scrolling the mouse wheel.